Half the Sky: Media

-Critics
+Reception

 Carolyn See, a book critic from The Washington Post, said in her review: "'Half the Sky' is a call to arms, a call for help, a call for contributions, but also a call for volunteers.
 It asks us to open our eyes to this enormous humanitarian issue.
 It does so with exquisitely crafted prose and sensationally interesting material....I really do think this is one of the most important books I have ever reviewed."

 Documentary

-In October 2012, the PBS television series Independent Lens presented a documentary based on the book as a two-night special.
-The film follows the book's authors and celebrity advocates America Ferrera, Diane Lane, Eva Mendes, Meg Ryan, Gabrielle Union, and Olivia Wilde to a couple of developing countries: Afghanistan, Cambodia, Kenya, India, Liberia, Pakistan, Sierra Leone, Somalia, and Vietnam.
+In October 2012, the PBS television series Independent Lens presented a four-hour documentary based on the book as a two-night special.
+The film follows the book's authors and celebrity advocates America Ferrera, Diane Lane, Eva Mendes, Meg Ryan, Gabrielle Union, and Olivia Wilde to ten countries: Afghanistan, Cambodia, Kenya, India, Liberia, Pakistan, Sierra Leone, Somalia, Vietnam and the US.
 In each country, the film introduces women and girls bravely fighting to rise above very difficult circumstances.
 Their stories expose the blight caused by sex trafficking, forced prostitution, maternal mortality, and gender-based violence as the authors propose that micro-finance and female education can help.

 The six actresses travel to different countries to observe the mistreatment of women, physically and psychologically.
 The actresses and Kristof visited organizations that gave opportunities to women that are often overlooked and maltreated.
 They also met the victims of sex trafficking, child labor, sexual violence and genital mutilation.
 Most of these women/young girls did not obtain an education and some had been abducted from their families.
 Throughout the documentary it is evident how men in women's lives always have the upper-hand, whether it is shown through support from the community towards them or the corrupt legal system in these countries.